-In the melatonin group there was a highly significant reduction of the number of animals with severe lesions (Grade III), when compared to controls (p<0.0005), and when compared to the hypoxia group (p<0.005).
-The number of animals with no detectable lesions (Grade I) was significantly higher in the group pre-treated with melatonin when compared to controls (p<0.0005), and when compared to animals pre-exposed to hypoxia (p<0.0005).
+severe lesions (Grade III), when compared to the controls (p<0.0005), and when compared to the hypoxia group (p<0.005).
+The number of animals with no detectable lesions (Grade I) was significantly higher in the group pretreated with melatonin when compared to the controls (p<0.0005), and when compared to animals pre-exposed to hypoxia (p<0.0005).
 The number of animals with mild lesions (Grade II) was small, and the difference was not significant among the groups.

-In the test group of animals subjected to laser irradiation without Rose Bengal application (the test group), ischemic lesion did not occur.
+In the test group of animals subjected to laser irradiation without Rose Bengal application (the test group) no ischemic lesion occurred.